 In recent years, there have been various attempts in presenting elderly users with GPS mobile medical alert systems, to varying degrees of success.
 Companies have experienced challenges in offering a seamless and friendly user experience to users.
 The disadvantages for these systems discussed above provide clues as to why.

 In 2010, a Silicon Valley backed start-up named Wellcore had ambitious plans to introduce a revolutionary MPERS system but they have since folded.
 In 2011, Great Call, the company behind Jitterbug cell phones for seniors began offering the Splash (formerly called the 5Star Response) device.
 This is a handy pendant that can be worn around the neck or attached to a keychain.
 It’s water-resistant and has fall detection technology.
-So far, this product has gained good traction with subscribers (See Review).
+This product was able to good traction with subscribers (See Review).
+The Splash has since been replaced by the Lively Mobile in 2016 (more info below).

 More recently in 2012, the Verizon SureResponse Personal Monitor system was introduced to much fanfare but customer reviews have been lukewarm.
 On the Verizon website, we found an average rating of 2.5 out of 5 for this product from 25 reviewers (Nov 2014).
 In Dec 2014, Verizon announced that they will no longer sell the Sureresponse system.
 Check out the full Verizon SureResponse review to learn more.